Science Updates...from the Minnesota Department of Education!

 Minnesota Competitions and Programs

-the Mn-STEM website and listed in the Reach for the Stars Catalog of Programs and Activities.
+Many competitions, out-of-school programs and field trip opportunities are posted at the Mn-STEM website and listed in the Reach for the Stars Catalog of Programs and Activities.

 Dawn Cameron, Science Assessment Specialist